iDeepesh/goNotebook/basics/NOTES.md

 - go run -race main.go: Spits out if there are any race conditions in execution.
 - Channels - for sending or receiving data from go routines.
 Directional operator specifies if the data can be sent(c chan<- int)/received (c <-chan int) to/from channel.
 Default is bi-directional channel.
 - Closure - Any parameter passed in retains the value passed in.
 Go is pass by value.
 Any subsequent changes to variable in callers stack do not affect the value inside the closure.
+- Errors: log.Println vs log.Fatalln.
+And panic & recover.  fmt.Errorf().
+Custom errors with errors.New().
+Advanced error handling is structs that implement error interface